Shannonmaier/6502-Virtual-Machine/README.md

 ## MY DEVELOPMENT OF A 6502 PROCESSOR
 - Virtual 6502 processor written in TypeScript and running on server-side Javascript using Node.js.
 This project is the practical component of my Computer Organization and Architecture class.
-This project strives to accomplish the following goals:
 - Developed a deep understanding of how the machine works.
 There is no better way to learn how computers actually work than to build one!
 - Learned how to write and implement machine instructions to run on my processor.